The Most Iconic Ice Cream Flavor in Every State

 Wyoming: Oatmeal Cookie Dough

 Who doesn’t love a cowboy cookie?
-These oatmeal cookies are loaded with all sorts of tasty ingredients from chocolate chips to coconut.
+These oatmeal cookies are loaded with all sorts of tasty ingredients from chocolate chips to coconut making for one of the best ice cream flavors.
 Now take that cookie dough and mix it into ice cream and you’ve got a real winner (and the state’s most iconic ice cream flavor).